 The festival runs from 8 a.m. to 3 p.m.
 Feb.
-21 and 10 a.m. to 5 p.m. on Feb.
-22 in the Riney Fine Arts Center.
-Students get to work with the Friends University Jazz faculty, as well as the guest artists to learn and improve their musical skills.
+20, and 10 a.m. to 4 p.m. on Feb.
+21 in the Riney Fine Arts Center.
+Students get to work with renowned jazz guest artists to improve their musical skills.
 All daytime activities are free and open to the public.